Our detailed answers to your most frequent questions

 We normally require an advance payment (deposit) of 50% of the boat charter fee (=boat cost only, excluding cleaning, skipper/crew or other extras) within 7 days upon booking.
 However, due to COVID-19, we are currently offering a more flexible booking, rescheduling & cancellation policy for 2021 reservations.

-Rescheduling: In case you are unable to travel due to COVID-19 related restrictions (lockdown in Greece or country of origin, border closure, flight restrictions etc), we will accept a reschedule/change no later than 60 days before embarkation and no earlier than 3 weeks before the charter start date in case of last minute travel restrictions.
+Rescheduling: In case you are unable to travel due to COVID-19 related restrictions (lockdown in Greece or country of origin, border closure, flight restrictions etc), we will accept a reschedule/change no earlier than 1 month before the charter start date in case of last minute travel restrictions.

 In that case we will offer a voucher that you can use later in the season or the following year.
 When rescheduling the charter, the client may choose to: